clarin-eric/oai-harvest-manager/README.md

 # Logging

 The harvester will create the directory 'log' in which log files will reside.
-Alternatively, you can specify a directory for these by defining the HLOGDIR bash environment variable.
+Alternatively, you can specify a directory for these by defining the LOGDIR environment variable.

 # Implementation Notes